 Brian Buroker is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office.
 He is a member of the firm's Intellectual Property Practice, focusing on patent litigation, appeals and complex patent issues, having tried patent cases, litigated many patent cases to resolution, argued cases at the Federal Circuit and handled complex patent reexaminations, Post Grant Review proceedings and Inter Partes Review proceedings at the U.S. Patent Office.

 Mr. Buroker concentrates on litigation of patents involving computer software, electronics and telecommunications.
 He has also successfully represented technologies ranging from medical devices to mechanical equipment and semiconductors in a wide variety of patent matters.
-Mr. Buroker has been named a 2015 "IP Star" by Managing Intellectual Property magazine and a 2013 Litigation Star in Washington, D.C. by Institutional Investor's Benchmark Litigation Guide.
-He was also selected by Chambers and Partners in its 2016, 2014 and 2012 Chambers USA: America's Leading Lawyers for Business Guide as a Leading Lawyer in Intellectual Property in Washington, D.C. and was named a 2012 Washington, D.C.
+In 2017, IAM Patent 1000 ranked Mr. Buroker as a top Litigation attorney.
+Mr. Buroker has been named a 2015 "IP Star" by Managing Intellectual Property magazine.
+In 2017 and 2013, he was ranked as a Litigation Star in Washington, D.C. by Institutional Investor's Benchmark Litigation Guide.
+He was also selected by Chambers and Partners in its 2017, 2016, 2014 and 2012 Chambers USA: America's Leading Lawyers for Business Guide as a Leading Lawyer in Intellectual Property in Washington, D.C. and was named a 2012 Washington, D.C.
 Super Lawyer for intellectual property litigation.
-In 2016, IAM Patent 1000 named him a World's Leading Patent Professional.
-He was also recommended by Legal 500 for Patent Litigation: Hi-Tech Electronics/ IT in 2010.
+He was also recommended by Legal 500 for Patent Litigation: Hi-Tech Electronics/ IT in 2008.

 Mr. Buroker has handled patent infringement actions in the most active patent dockets, including the Eastern District of Virginia, Eastern District of Texas, Delaware, Northern District of Illinois, Northern District of California and the Southern District of New York and the United States International Trade Commission.
 He has also argued and won eight appeals at the U.S. Court of Appeals for the Federal Circuit.
 He is a former law clerk at the Federal Circuit, having clerked for Judge William C. Bryson.